 Puff Pastry — a dough that turns into a flaky, buttery bread when cooked — is not always vegan.
-In fact, puff pastry is traditionally made with butter (hence the usual buttery flavor of puff pastries) and usually made with egg.
+Puff pastry is traditionally made with egg and butter (hence the usual buttery flavor of puff pastries).

-However, many store-bought puff pastries are made without dairy or egg because it makes them more shelf-stable.
+However, many store-bought puff pastries are made without dairy or eggs because it makes them more shelf-stable.
 And in most cases, removing these ingredients leaves us with an accidentally vegan puff pastry.

 But as we all know, milk and eggs aren’t the only non-vegan ingredients out there.
-So although some puff pastries might appear plant-based, you have to dig through the ingredients looking for hidden animal products.
+So although some puff pastries might appear plant-based, you have to dig through the ingredients to look for hidden animal products.

-But I’ve already done the research for you!
-Below, I’ve compiled a list of store-bought vegan puff pastry brands and where you can find them.
-If the brand has a product locator, I’ve linked directly to it so you can quickly find the product you want!
+I’ve already done the research for you!
+Below, I’ve compiled a list of store-bought vegan puff pastry brands and where you can find them in stores.
+If the brand has a product locator, I’ve linked it so you can quickly find the product you want!

 This list is for informational purposes only.
 All ingredients are subject to change, so be sure to always read ingredient labels before purchasing.